qeffects/helium/README.md

 end)
 ```

-then you call the element factory with parameters and optionally width and height:
+then you call the element factory with a table of parameters that will get passed to the element and optionally width and height:

 ```lua
 element = elementCreator({text = 'foo-bar'}, 100, 20)